Dictionaries in python are used to store key - value pairs and they may have non-numeric indexes.

 The following code is suitable for Python 3 but if you use Python 2, you need to replace

-items()
+items() with iteritems().

-That's done via the del
+That's done via the del keyword like in this example:

-If unexisting key is attempted to be removed (like del drinks['Juice']
+If unexisting key is attempted to be removed (like del drinks['Juice'])

 then a KeyError is thrown.

-It can be done via the in
+It can be done via the in keyword like in the following code:

 Output:

-key is not set thus Water
+Water key is not set thus Water is not printed.

 Size is the count of the key-value pairs.

-It can be accessed via the len
+It can be accessed via the len function.

 Let's look at this example: